 - Be at least three years out of training

-- Be actively writing abstracts (at least 1 abstract submission per year for the last three years)
+- Be actively involved in writing abstracts (at least one abstract submission per year to USCAP for the last three years)

 - Download, complete and submit the Engagement Form.